Nylon Turf: The Ultimate Installer’s Guide

 Density refers to how closely the turf fibers are stitched together.
 Higher density means more fibers per square inch, which creates a more durable and cushioned surface.
 For pet areas or playgrounds, a high-density turf like our PETMAXX® series is ideal because it can withstand constant use and is easier to clean.

-Evaluate Backing and Construction
+Why Turf Backing and Construction Matter

 The backing is the unsung hero of any turf system.
 It’s what holds the entire product together, locking in the fibers and providing dimensional stability.
 A high-quality backing prevents the turf from stretching or shrinking with temperature changes, which is especially important for rooftop and patio installations where the surface is exposed to the elements.
 Nylon’s inherent strength and temperature resistance make it a top choice for these demanding environments.